 The new friends I've met in west Texas towns, New Mexico, California, North Carolina, Alabama, Missouri, Mexico and Chile have helped decorate squares to add to a new quilt.
 The squares bring the thoughts and drawings and flavors of o many, together.
 Who would have guessed I would have seen as much diversity in one tiny Iowa town as I've seen on my travels!.

 There's much more to the story of this town and the difficulties they've faced, dealing with so many cultures in such a small area.
 But seeing this beautiful bunch of kids with their teacher, who cares deeply...
 I'm left with a great deal of hope.
 We've heard it before.
 The future lies in our children.

 St. Louis is pretty much home, since I moved there when I was 18.
 St. Louis is home to the Quilt Idea, too.
 While living in St. Louis In the 1980's, I started teaching "Magic Quilt" classes for kids.
 When my husband and I decided to make St. Louis one of our fall road trip stops, I was eager to take the Quilt back home!

 My Old College Buddy!

-Karen's energy and confidence masked the fact that she was still somewhat new to her job.
-She didn't act like someone who was still learning names and routines.
-She certainly was beyond "winging it", but was nice to team up once again and "improvise" with Karen.
+Karen's energy and confidence masked the fact that she was still somewhat new to her job, She didn't act like someone who was still learning names and routines.
+She certainly was beyond "winging it", but it was nice to team up once again and "improvise" with Karen.
 Improvising was something Karen and I did a lot of, years ago!

 This and That